Quasiperiodic Floquet-Thouless energy pump

-While our simulations above focus on bulk signatures of nontrivial topology, edges can naturally be incorporated into the qubit realization by replacing one or more of the driving modes by quantized cavity modes [as for example depicted in Fig.~\ref{f1}(b)].
-Similar to the situation described in Ref.~\cite{Nathan_2019}, the vacuum state of the quantized cavity modes define edges of the system, and the resulting Fourier harmonic space effectively becomes semi-infinite.
-We expect such a setup serves as a promising platform for exploiting and studying the quantized energy pumping supported by the topological edge modes of the FTEP.
+{\it Summary and outlook ---} This work establishes the QFTEP as a new non-equilibrium topological phase.
+The QFTEP elevates the Floquet-Thouless energy pump (FTEP) in Ref.~\cite{TQEP1} from a fine-tuned (but nonetheless interesting) phenomenon to a genuine stable phase of matter.
+Whereas the FTEP requires adiabatic driving, fine-tuning, and is formally destroyed by disorder~\cite{TQEP1}, the QFTEP arises for finite $\omega_1$ and $\omega_2$, and is {\it stabilized} by disorder.
+In a setting with open boundary conditions, the QFTEP is characterized by robust, quantized energy pumping between the two driving modes, supported by topological edge states. \fnrm{ that appear at the ends of the chain. }

-{\it Summary ---} In this work we have established the quasiperiodic Floquet-Thouless energy pump as a new non-equilibrium topological phase.
-The quasiperiodic FTEP extends the results from Ref~\cite{TQEP1} to finite ramping frequencies and, unlike the adiabatic FTEP, is stabilized by finite disorder.
-In a setting with open boundary conditions, the quasiperiodic FTEP is characterized by robust, quantized energy pumping between the two driving modes, supported by topological edge states that appear at the ends of the chain.
+We \fnrm{further} showed that a qubit driven by three incommensurate modes can realize a dimensionally-reduced version of the QFTEP. \fnrm{In the short term, s} Such a system is a promising platform for experimental realization of this phenomenon due to well-developed techniques for controlling and driving qubits~\cite{OC}.
+The QFTEP may also be directly realized in one-dimensional quantum chains, such as systems of ultracold atoms in optical lattices, or trapped-ion systems.
+The robustness to disorder and finite modulation frequency makes such realizations of the QFTEP more feasible than for the adiabatic FTEP.

-We further showed that a qubit driven by three incommensurate modes can realize a dimensionally-reduced version of the quasiperiodic FTEP.
-In the short term, such a qubit system is a promising platform for experimental realization of this phenomenon due to well-developed techniques for controlling and driving qubits~\cite{OC}.
+Quantization of energy pumping breaks down for rational values of $\omega_1/\omega_2$, implying that the phase diagram of the QFTEP has a fractal structure.
+Understanding this fractal structure and its role for the phase transitions of the QFTEP will be an interesting direction for future studies.

-There is no fundamental obstruction to realizing the quasiperiodic FTEP in one-dimensional quantum chains, where the robustness to disorder and finite frequency driving are likely to make it more feasible than the adiabatic FTEP.
-A more complete investigation of the physical signatures of the FTEP and its topological transitions, as well as placing this novel phase of matter into the expanding classification of non-equilibrium topological phases of matter, are important directions for future work.
+Another prospect for invesigations is to apply our dimensional reduction scheme to other equilibrium or Floquet topological phases of matter.
+A more complete investigation of the physical signatures of the QFTEP, its stability to interactions, and its place in the expanding classification of non-equilibrium topological phases of matter will also be important future directions.